Meet Kevin Johnson: Casting

-"Meet Kevin Johnson" features the first appearance of Cynthia Watros as Libby in Lost since the second season finale.
-After her character's death in the second season, Watros became the first main cast member to never play the central role in a Lost episode.
+"Meet Kevin Johnson" features the first appearance of Cynthia Watros as Libby in Lost since the second-season finale.
+After her character's death in the second season, Watros became the first main cast member never to play the central role in a Lost episode.
 Several members of production stated that the character's backstory would be explained in later episodes, but this was continually postponed.
 Watros made a couple of appearances via hallucinations in Michael's flashbacks in "Meet Kevin Johnson".
 The writers asserted that while they had yet to shed light on the character's past, they would finally in their fifth year.
 When Watros returned to Lost for "Meet Kevin Johnson", she did not receive the "special guest star" credit, as was customary for former main cast members of Lost.
 She was instead billed simply as a guest star, although her name appeared with that of frequent guest star M.C.
 Gainey ahead of the remainder of the episode's guest cast, who were listed alphabetically on-screen.
 Damon Lindelof said that "it was sort of like a walk down memory lane for the dead", as the episode included several characters who died earlier on the show.

 First-season regular cast member Malcolm David Kelley returned in an uncredited cameo for a single scene as Michael's ten-year-old son Walt without dialogue and from a distance.
 Fifteen-year-old Kelley said make-up was applied to him in an effort for him to look younger; Damon Lindelof and Carlton Cuse later clarified that footage of Kelley from production on the first season was composited into the shot.
 Because Kelley was so obscured and his name did not appear in the cast list, television critics were convinced that Walt had been recast.

 Having appeared in six episodes of the third season and the first two of the fourth season, Blake Bashoff was cast as Moritz Stiefel in the Broadway production of Spring Awakening.
 He warned Damon Lindelof and Carlton Cuse that he would be unable to shoot Lost for at least six months beginning in December 2007, as he rehearsed for and performed in the production.
 The producers decided to that the character would die in this episode.
 The cliffhanger of "Meet Kevin Johnson" sees Karl shot dead by unseen killers in the jungle.
 Two episodes later, the character Miles Straume (Ken Leung) finds Karl partially buried in the jungle dirt, but this corpse is portrayed by a body double.